Saving 80,000 Gold in Another World for My Retirement: Light novel

 Written by FUNA, the light novel began publication on the novel posting website Shōsetsuka ni Narō on November 2, 2015.
 The series was later acquired by Kodansha, who published the series with illustrations by Tōzai under their Kodansha Ranobe Books imprint beginning on June 29, 2017.
-As of March 2023, eight volumes have been released.
+As of January 2025, ten volumes have been released.

 In November 2018, Sol Press announced that they licensed the light novel for English publication.
 They released two volumes before going defunct.
 After Sol Press lost the rights, Kodansha USA announced at Anime Expo 2022 that they licensed the series for English publication.

-Volume list
+Volumes

+NOTE: After SP went defunct, KUSA re-translated JP Vol 1 and JP Vol 2 as Vol 1.
+Subsequent KUSA volumes are numbered off by one from the JP originals.

 Manga

 A manga adaptation, illustrated by Keisuke Motoe, began serialization on Kodansha's Niconico-based Suiyōbi no Sirius manga service on June 14, 2017.
-As of February 2023, the series' individual chapters have been collected into eleven tankōbon volumes.
+As of October 2024, the series' individual chapters have been collected into thirteen tankōbon volumes.

 In November 2018, Sol Press announced that they also licensed the manga adaptation for English publication.
 They released one volume in 2019.
-After Sol Press lost the rights, Kodansha USA announced at San Diego Comic-Con 2022 that they also licensed the manga adaptation for English publication.
+After Sol Press went defunct, Kodansha USA announced at San Diego Comic-Con 2022 that they also licensed the manga adaptation for English publication.